Enhancement of non-Stabilizerness within Indefinite Causal Order: Maintaining non-stabilizerness under noise

-We compute the channel robustness of magic for $\QS_{+,p}(\cdot) \circ T$, $\QS_{-,p}(\cdot) \circ T$ for the qubit scenario, across a range of parameter values $p$ from $0$ to $0.45$ using an LP technique.
-The results are depicted in Fig.~\ref{fig:qubit_QS_depo_PM}.
-We can observe a notable shift in the threshold value of $p$ necessary to compromise the non-stabilizerness of the $T$ gate, moving from $0.26$ to $0.28$ when it traverses through $\QS_{+,p}(\cdot)$ instead of two $p$-depolarizing channels applied sequentially.
-Besides, we observe that the channel robustness of the quantum channel associated with $\QS_{-,p}(\cdot) \circ T$ remains unaffected by the noise level.
-In fact, this finding also reveals the intrinsic behavior of an indefinite causal order within the QRT of magic states.
-It implies the potential of utilizing Q-SWITCH to improve the robustness of non-Clifford quantum gates against noise.
+We then compute the channel robustness of non-stabilizerness for $\QS^{+}(\cD_p, \cD_p) \circ T$ and $\QS^{+}(\cD_p \circ \sqrt{T}, \cD_p \circ \sqrt{T})$ for the qubit scenario, across a range of parameter values $p$ from $0.20$ to $0.30$ using the LP technique.
+Here the superscript `$+$' denotes the efficient channel when the measurement result of the control qubit is in `$+$'.
+The mathematical formulas for these processes can be found in Appendix~\ref{appendix:advantages_in_S+_S-}.
+From Fig.~\ref{fig:qubit_QS_depo_PM}, we could observe a notable shift in the threshold value of $p$ necessary to compromise the non-stabilizerness of the $T$ gate, moving from $0.261$ to $0.277$ when it traverses through $\QS^{+}(\cD_p, \cD_p) \circ T$ instead of two $p$-depolarizing channels applied sequentially.
+And for the case of $\QS^{+}(\cD_p \circ \sqrt{T}, \cD_p \circ \sqrt{T})$, the shift is moved from $0.261$ to $0.275$.
+Our results unveil the enhancement of the resilience of non-stabilizerness against noise-induced degradation.
+It coincides with the enhanced communication phenomenon through switched noisy channels from \cite{ebler2018enhanced}, while what is preserved here is the non-stabilizerness of the quantum gate.